 - Record the receipt of funds against the Income in Advance account.

-- Now, process the monthly journal to Income Allocated .
-Make sure to allocate the other side to the Income in Advance account.
+- Now, process the monthly journal to debit Income in Advance and credit the revenue account.

 Forecasting Income Received in Advance in Calxa

-In Calxa, there are a few ways of managing Income Received in Advance.
+In Calxa, there are a few ways of managing Income Received in Advance but this is the clearest.

-- Use an Account Tree to create a header account for the income received and set it as summary only.
-Meaning, this will only ever show as one line.
+- Build an Account Tree for your Cashflow Forecast report.
+You could copy your standard tree.
+Create a header for the income received and set it as summary only so it will only ever show as one line.
 Drag the income account onto that header and the liability account.
-This header line will then show the net movement (the receipt) each month, not the allocation.
+This header line will then show the net movement (the receipt) in the related months, not the allocation.

-We’ve shown you 2 ways to solve this challenge.
 Once you understand the principles involved, it’s easy to apply them to any situation.
-Use these options where you accrue or prepay expenses or the timing of receipts are different to the accrual of income.
+Use these options where you accrue or prepay expenses or at any time the timing of receipts is different to the accrual of income.